neondatabase/neon/docs/rfcs/025-generation-numbers.md

   - for all tenants in the response, activate with the new generation number
   - for any local disk content _not_ referenced in the response, act as if we had been asked to detach it (i.e. delete local files)

-**Note** this process currently deletes local state and avoids dual-attaching, but this will change when the control plane is updated in subsequent work to have the concept of multiple locations.

 **Note** the `node_id` in this request will change in future if we move to ephemeral node IDs, to be replaced with some correlation ID that helps the control plane realize